danielang2020/danielang2020.github.io/books/os/os.md

 > Whereas most schedulers are based around the concept of a fixed time slice, CFS operates a bit differently.
 Its goal is simple: to fairly divide a CPU evenly among all competing processes.
 It does so through a simple counting-based technique known as virtual runtime(vruntime).
 > As each process runs, it accumulates vruntime.
 In the most basic case, each process's vruntime increases at the same rate, in proportion with physical(real) time.
 When a scheduling decision occurs, CFS will pick the process with the lowest vruntime to run next.

+> CFS uses **sched_latency** to determine how long one process should run before considering a switch(effectively determining its time slice but in a dynamic fashion).
+A typical sched_latency value is 48(milliseconds); CFS divides this value by the number(n) of processes running on the CPU to determine the time slice for a process, and thus ensures that over this period of time, CFS will be completely fair.

+> CFS will never set the time slice of a process to less than **min_granularity**, which is usually set to a value like 6ms, ensureing that not too much time is spent in scheduling overhead.

 > For example, if there are n = 4 processes running, CFS divides the value of sched_latency by n to arrive at a pre-process time slice of 12ms.
 CFS then schedules the first job and runs it until it has used 12ms of (virtual) runtime, and then checks to see if there is a job with lower vruntime to run instead.
 Figure 9.4 shows an example where the four jobs(A,B,C,D) each run for two time slices in this fashion; two of them(C,D) then complete, leaving just two remaining, which then each run for 24ms in round-robin fashion.
 > ![](img/cfs.png)

 > CFS also enables controls over process priority, enabling users or administrators to give some processes a higher share of the CPU.
-It does this not with tickets, but through a classic UNIX mechanism known as the nice level of a process.
+It does this not with tickets, but through a classic UNIX mechanism known as the **nice** level of a process.
 The nice parameter can be set anywhere from -20 to +19 for a process, with a default of 0.
-Positive nice values imply lower priority and negative values imply higher priority.
+Positive nice values imply lower priority and negative values imply higher priority; when you're too nice, you just don't get as much(scheduling) attention, alas.

-> CFS is keeping processing in a red-black tree.
+> CFS is keeping processing in a **red-black tree**.
 > CFS does not keep all process in this structure; rather, only running(or runnable) processes are kept therein.
 If a process goes to sleep(say, waiting on an I/O to complete, or for a network packet to arrive), it is removed from the tree and ketp track of elsewhere.

 > One problem with picking the lowest vruntime to run next arises with jobs that have gone to sleep for a long period of time.
 CFS handles this case by altering the vruntime of a job when it wakes up.
 Specifically, CFS sets the  vruntime of that job to the minimum value found in the tree.

+### 10 Multiprocessor Scheduling(Advanced)